iamharshit13/100DaysCodeChallange/README.md

   ALso updated my github's dashboard for a more engaging and informative view.
 # 28th Day
   the Data Scientist course is in progress.
 Also, created this dice rolling program for revising the tkinter module. still trying to figure out how to animate it.
+# 29th Day.
+  Updated my twitter bot.
+It works faster than before. also started working on Angular.
+# 30th Day
+  Learnt to create and manage project in Angular.
+Started learning ##HTML+CSS+JAVASCRIPT+TYPECRIPT+ANGULAR also learnt to create this basic SMS Sender in python